colejarczyk/doc/api/security.rst

-Change logged in admin's password
+Change logged-in admin's password
 ---------------------------------

-To change logged in admin user's password you need to call the ``/api/admin/password/change`` endpoint with the ``POST`` method.
+To change a logged-in admin's password, you need to call the ``/api/admin/password/change`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^